 - vi.
 Many forum participants raised serious concerns about the tendency of some of those within the family court system (mediators, assessors, the Office of the Children's Lawyer, parenting coordinators, court services staff, child protection workers, and others) to focus on holding women accountable because this is easier than trying to hold abusers accountable for their actions and the violence in the family.
 This attitude can have a profound affect in many ways: women feel their experiences of violence are not believed or are dismissed as unimportant, they feel pressured into entering into mediation and joint custody orders, they are made to feel it is unreasonable if they raise ongoing concerns about their own or their children's safety and well-being after court proceedings are complete and so on.
-Training about the ongoing impact of violence that has occurred in the relationship as well as about the reality of post-separation violence is needed for these professionals as well as an accountability and complaints process that is accessible to women. - vii.
-In the area of child protection, a number of systemic changes were suggested at the forum, including: - · Changes to the eligibility spectrum, including changing the definition of domestic violence - More education for CAS workers on how to interview and intervene with abusers - · Ending the use of parental alienation language - Putting files in the name of the abuser (this has had a vigorous pro and con discussion at the VAW/CAS tables convened by MCSS) - More cross-training - · A review of the foster care system - · Addressing the issue of mandating women into shelters - Entrenching ongoing violence against women consultation to the child protection sector, with mandate to make changes, following the OAITH model - A thoughtful re-consideration of the issue of maintaining the strict confidentiality of all parties in child welfare matters that impacts on the willingness of child welfare authorities to release information relevant to custody/access proceedings
+Training about the reality of postseparation violence is needed for these professionals as well as an accountability and complaints process that is accessible to women. - vii.
+In the area of child protection, a number of systemic changes were suggested at the forum, including: - Changes to the eligibility spectrum, including changing the definition of domestic violence - · More education for CAS workers on how to interview and intervene with abusers - Ending the use of parental alienation language - Putting files in the name of the abuser (this has had a vigorous pro and con discussion at the VAW/CAS tables convened by MCSS) - More cross-training - · A review of the foster care system - · Addressing the issue of mandating women into shelters - Entrenching ongoing violence against women consultation to the child protection sector, with mandate to make changes, following the OAITH model - A thoughtful re-consideration of the issue of maintaining the strict confidentiality of all parties in child welfare matters that impacts on the willingness of child welfare authorities to release information relevant to custody/access proceedings